dothraki1981/carismaconnectv2/README.md

 ```

 **5. Push the code and set up tracking**
-This command sends your files and sets up the connection so that future `git push` commands work without extra arguments.
+This is the final and most important step.
+The `push` command sends your files, and the `-u` (or `--set-upstream`) flag sets up the permanent connection between your local branch and the one on GitHub.
 ```bash
 git push -u origin main
 ```